Reliable LLM-Based Edge-Cloud-Expert Cascades for Telecom Knowledge Systems: Reliable Edge-Cloud-Expert Cascading

 \subsection{Reliable Threshold Optimization}

-Using any pre-defined confidence and epistemic uncertainty scores, the proposed methodology, referred to as \emph{MHT-empirical risk minimization} (MHT-ERM), operates on a grid $\Phi$ of candidate threshold pairs as in (\ref{grid}) to find a pair of thresholds $\phi^*$ that meet the alignment requirement (\ref{FWER_goal}).
-As detailed in the following, MHT-ERM builds on learn-then-test (LTT) \cite{ltt} by leveraging a multi-start fixed sequence testing-based MHT \cite{goeman2014multiple}.
+Using any pre-defined confidence and epistemic uncertainty scores, the proposed methodology, referred to as \emph{MHT-empirical risk minimization} (MHT-ERM), operates on a grid $\Phi$ of candidate threshold pairs as in (\ref{grid}) to find a pair of thresholds $\phi^*$ that meet the alignment requirement (\ref{FWER_goal}). {{It is emphasized that the guarantee (\ref{FWER_goal}) holds irrespective of the quality of the scores.
+Poorly calibrated scores may increase system cost by causing unnecessary deferral to the human expert, but cannot cause the alignment guarantee to be violated.}} As detailed in the following, MHT-ERM builds on learn-then-test (LTT) \cite{ltt} by leveraging a multi-start fixed sequence testing-based MHT \cite{goeman2014multiple}.
 The main steps of the procedure are summarized in Algorithm~\ref{alg:mht_optimization}.